AlfiyaSiddique/TastyTrails/README.md

 - If you are interested in any of the above features do open an issue.
 - Apart from these feel free to propose your ideas using `issues` or if you find a bug make sure to open an issue for it.
 - You can divide Big features into small issues and earn your points for them.
-- Labels will mostly be assigned based on the following criteria:
+- Labels will mostly be assigned based on the following criteria(The labels can differ based on difficulty level as well):
-  -  Bug - level1
+  -  Bug or minor change in code- level1
   -  Implemented feature improved: level2
   -  New Feature introduced and Implemented: level3